Peter Burgoyne

 Peter Gabriel Burgoyne (born 29 January 1978) is a former Australian rules footballer with Port Adelaide in the Australian Football League (AFL).
-He played primarily in midfield and on the half back flank.
+He played primarily in midfield and on the half-back flank.

 Early life

 Burgoyne is of Indigenous Australian descent with tribal ancestry that can be traced to the Kokatha (Nunga) in South Australia.
 He grew up in the Northern Territory and began playing football with St Mary's in the Northern Territory Football League (NTFL).
-He is the elder brother of former Hawthorn and Port Adelaide player, Shaun Burgoyne and is the son of former Port Adelaide player Peter Burgoyne, Snr.
+He is the elder brother of former Hawthorn and Port Adelaide player, Shaun Burgoyne and is the son of former Port Adelaide player Peter Burgoyne, Sr.

 AFL career

 Early career

-Beginning his AFL career with the inaugural Port Adelaide side to enter the AFL, Burgoyne became well regarded for his performance as an attacking midfielder.
+Beginning his AFL career with the inaugural Port Adelaide side to enter the AFL, Burgoyne became well-regarded for his performance as an attacking midfielder.
 He was selected from the Port Adelaide side in the South Australian National Football League (SANFL) in their changeover from the SANFL to the AFL.

+In the Round 21, 2000 clash against Carlton, Burgoyne won the match for Port Adelaide after the siren.